 For more information, policies and factsheets, see our SEN page here.

-We offer a number of specialist services mostly within school but are able to call on external agencies where necessary.
+We offer a number of specialist services within school as well as calling on external agencies where necessary.

 Regular External Agencies